-- 7.30 The Council's Supplementary Planning Document on the Design of Residential Extensions and New Residential Development 2011 (SPD) sets out policies requirements in order to ensure this is met. - 7.31 The SPD in para 3.6 acknowledges that 'most developments will have some impact on neighbours, the aim should be to ensure that the amenity of adjoining occupiers is not significantly harmed.'
+- 7.24 The Council's Supplementary Planning Document on the Design of Residential Extensions and New Residential Development 2011 (SPD) sets out policies requirements in order to ensure this is met. - 7.25 The SPD in para 3.6 acknowledges that 'most developments will have some impact on neighbours, the aim should be to ensure that the amenity of adjoining occupiers is not significantly harmed.'
 It sets out minimum separation distances for development to ensure that proposals do not create unacceptable levels of loss of light, be overbearing or cause loss of privacy or outlook.
 These are set as a minimum for 2 storey development of 10.5m for back to boundary distance, and 21m for back to back development.
 Three storey development has a back to boundary distance of 15m and back to back distance of 30m.
-There is also a minimum distance for back to flank elevations of 13.5m (2 storey) and 21m (3 storey).

-- 7.32 The site directly adjoins the 2 detached dwellings to the east of the site, no. 219 Feltham Hill Road and 2 Junction Road, who back onto one another.
-Both dwellings are set in from the site boundary, with the property to the north located some 20 m from the application site, both have long rear gardens.
-The proposed terraced houses back onto the side of the garden at no. 219 Feltham Hill Road and have a distance of 11.5m from back of dwellign to the rera boundary and as such meets the minimum requirement of 10.5m as set out in the SPD.
+There is also a minimum distance for back to flank elevations of 13.5m (2 storey) and 21m (3 storey). - 7.26 As noted above, the design of the approved scheme has not changed and as such the relationship with neighbouring properties will continue to be acceptable.
+The site directly adjoins the 2 detached dwellings to the east of the site, no. 219 Feltham Hill Road and 2 Junction Road, which back onto one another.
+Both dwellings are set in from the site boundary, with the property to the north located some 20m from the application site, and both have long rear gardens.
+The proposed terraced houses back onto the side of the garden at no. 219 Feltham Hill Road and have a distance of 11.5m from the back of the dwelling to the rear boundary and as such they meet the minimum requirement of 10.5m as set out in the SPD.
 It should be noted that no. 2 Junction Road is further away from the proposed houses.
-Therefore the proposal will have an acceptable relationship with the existing dwellings and garden area ensuring it will not cause a significant overlooking, loss of privacy or overbearing/overshadowing or loss of light impact. - 7.33 The proposed link detached dwellings facing Feltham Hill Road will back onto the side of the proposed terraced houses.
+Therefore the proposal will have an acceptable relationship with the existing dwellings and garden area ensuring it will not cause a significant overlooking, loss of privacy or overbearing/overshadowing or loss of light impact.

+- 7.27 The proposed link detached dwellings facing Feltham Hill Road will back onto the side of the proposed terraced houses.
 There will be a distance of some 13.5m from the back to the flank, which meets the minimum requirement as set out in the SPD.
-As such the proposed dwellings will have an acceptable relationship with one another. - 7.34 The proposed blocks of flats at the rear have a minimum distance between them of 25m at 3 storey level, which will meet the minimum required back to back distance for 3 storey development of 21m.
-This will ensure an acceptable relationship with one another.
-The block to the north will be set back some 13.5m from the northern boundary with the commercial building.
+As such the proposed dwellings will have an acceptable relationship with one another. - 7.28 The block to the north will be set back some 13.5m from the northern boundary with the commercial building.
 The commercial building will not cross the 25 degree line when taken from a height at 2m above ground from the rear elevation of the proposed flats, which will ensure that the outlook to the north for the future occupants is acceptable.
-Notwithstanding this, the main outlook from these flats is to the south, towards the parking and landscaped areas. - 7.35 The proposal is considered to have an acceptable relationship and therefore an acceptable impact on the amenity of existing neighbouring residential properties, conforming to the SPD and Policy EN1.
+Notwithstanding this, the main outlook from these flats is to the south, towards the parking and landscaped areas. - 7.29 The proposal continues to have an acceptable relationship with and therefore an acceptable impact on the amenity of existing neighbouring residential properties, conforming to the SPD and Policy EN1.